-Course of Counseling
+6. Course of Counseling

-- Initial goals, plan, treatment strategies - Progress to present (including how many sessions you have had) - What have you done that has worked?
-That has not worked? - Relationship - How do you feel when with this client?
-What emotions, thoughts, impulses come up for you in working with this client? - How do you think your client sees you?
-How do you think your client experiences you?
-The therapy process? - What expectations do you have of the client?
-What expectations does the client have of you? - Metaphor for relationship?
+- a.
+Treatment plan or wellness plan (see additional appendix) - b.
+Progress to present (including how many sessions you have had) - c.
+What have you done that has worked?
+That has not worked? - d.
+Relationship - i.
+How do you feel when with this client?
+What emotions, thoughts, impulses come up for you in working with this client? - ii.
+How do you think your client sees you?
+How do you think your client experiences you? - iii.
+What are your expectations of one another in the counseling process? - iv.
+Metaphor for relationship?

-Current difficulties, blocks, needs from group
+7. Current difficulties, blocks, needs from group

-- What was your goal in presenting this client? - What specific things you would like group to focus on? - What particular difficulties you are having with this case?
+- a.
+What aspect of the clip would you like the group to focus on? - b.
+Particular difficulties you are having working with this client?

+Appendix D

-Appendix D CON 5390-OL1 Internship in Counseling Checklist
+CON 5390-01 Internship in Counseling Checklist

-All items must be complete in their entirety by the scheduled submission dates in order to successfully complete the internship course.
+All items must be completed in their entirety by the scheduled submission dates in order to successfully complete the internship course.
 This checklist is provided for your reference.